-If the interest rate had increased /decreased by 1 %, the Group's net income would have increased/decreased or decreased /increased by NTD660,000 in 2023 and NTD768,000 in 2022 with all other variable factors remaining constant.
+If the interest rate had increased /decreased by 1 %, the Group's net income(loss) would have increased or decreased by NTD358,000 in 2024 and NTD660,000 in 2023 with all other variable factors remaining constant.
 Mainly due to group variable interest rate deposits and loans.